As the saying goes, if you go on holiday with friends for the first time and come back friends, then your friendship will last forever.

 Interrailing through Europe was an epic trip of a lifetime.
 Here are some of the things I learnt that I think are worthy of taking note.

 Here’s what I learnt travelling around Europe

 Expectations vs Reality

-Then, reality gives you a swift kick up the ass.
-Spending 24 hours for three weeks in confined spaces, going days without a shower, lack of sleep, and the constant moving, will definitely take a toll on, and test, even the best of friendships.
+Then, reality gives you a swift kick in the ass.
+Spending 24 hours for three weeks in confined spaces, going days without a shower, lack of sleep, and the constant moving will definitely take a toll on, and test, even the best of friendships.

 You need to mentally prepare yourself beforehand on how to handle the low peaks that will eventually come while travelling.

 If you’re someone who needs to recharge themselves (like me, I am my own best friend) after being around people for a long time, tell your friends.

 I did this early on, so people didn’t think I was pissed off when all I needed was a zen moment to myself.

 Being on trains with friends for 8 hours or more will highlight people’s annoying behaviours.
 I’ll admit, I was not the most tolerant person before the course of my interrailing adventure.

 I had rules; I didn’t do hostels, I didn’t do showering for more than a day, and I didn’t do being woken up by others after only 4 hours of sleep.